blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_intro.md

 for other candidates.
 We’ve taken those numbers and computed 2-party vote share for the Democratic candidate, that is, D Votes/(D Votes + R Votes).
 That makes it comparable with the Demographic model which also produces 2-party vote share.

-[^modelChanges]: Our initial model was a relatively simple Bayesian Monte-Carlo estimation of binomial models for turnout and party preference in each of our demographic categories.
-In particular, we did *not* use the state-specific information in the data to inform the predictions in a particular state, instead pooling all the data for fitting.
-In the new version, we are using partial-pooling at the state level, allowing the fitting procedure itself to decide how much to allow the state-level probabilities to vary from the nationwide ones.
-We’ve switched from using a binomial model to a beta-binomial, which we think is a better match for the data.
-We’ve also introduced some ability for the distributions of coefficients to have correlation structure, meaning that, for example, if within the data it was more likely that in states with higher-than-average turnout of white voters there was also higher-than-average turnout of Hispanic voters, the fit adjusts accordingly.
-In addition we’ve replaced our use of the log of the population density with 10 quantiles of population density.
-This is very similar but tames some odd results for extremely sparse or dense districts, something we see more often at the State Legislative level.